Cégep à distance

 Cégep à distance is a distance-education CEGEP that offers services which are complementary to those offered by the CEGEP network.
 It welcomes a diverse student body, many of whom come from the CEGEP network.

 History

-Cégep à distance was created in 1991 by the Collège de Rosemont which had been mandated by the Ministère de l'Éducation to develop a distance education CEGEP.
+Cégep à distance was created in 1991 by the Cégep de Rosemont which had been mandated by the Ministère de l'Éducation to develop a distance education CEGEP.
 Initially known as the Centre collégial de formation à distance, Cégep à distance adopted its new name in 2002.
 In 2005, the ministry entrusted it with the mandate to develop distance education for the English-speaking community.
+Since 2023, Cégep à distance's English course selection is only available to visiting students with an authorization to study (commandite) from their college.

 Mandate

 The main function of Cégep à distance is to offer through distance education college-level studies programs that lead to a diploma of collegial studies (DCS/DEC) or to an attestation of collegial studies (ACS/AEC), both inside and outside Québec.

 As part of that mandate, Cégep à distance may also fulfils the following functions: